Postgres: Insert mutation¶

 Auto-generated insert mutation schema¶

-For example, the auto-generated schema for the insert mutation field for a table article
+For example, the auto-generated schema for the insert mutation field for a table article looks like the following:

 insert_article (